scudderstevens/me/main/content/home.md

         link: { href: 'https://nextjs.org/docs/api-routes/introduction', alt: 'API routes provide a solution to build your API with Next.js' }
         description: 'Dynamic API routing for service integrations.'
       - name: 'WordPress Plugin'
-        link: { href: 'https://wordpress.com/install-plugins/', alt: 'Use Plugins to customize WordPress for specific needs or anything you can imagine' }description: 'Extend the core WordPress experience with 58,859 + 1 Universal Directory plugin.'
+        link: { href: 'https://wordpress.com/install-plugins/', alt: 'Use Plugins to customize WordPress for specific needs or anything you can imagine' }
+        description: 'Extend the core WordPress experience with 58,859 + 1 Universal Directory plugin.'
       - name: 'Drupal Module'
         link: { href: 'https://www.drupal.org/project/project_module', alt: 'Add functionality and customization options with thousands of modules contributed by the Drupal community' }
         description: 'Extend the core Drupal experience with 47,369 + 1 Universal Directory module.'
       - name: 'Netlify'
-        link: { href: 'https://www.netlify.com', alt: 'site deployment and managment platform' } description:  'Front and back-ends built from code repositories and deployed to a global CDN network.'
+        link: { href: 'https://www.netlify.com', alt: 'site deployment and managment platform' }
+        description: 'Front and back-ends built from code repositories and deployed to a global CDN network.'
     fullDescription: "The Universal Directory provides a single source of truth for multiple web solutions; this allows us to maintain consistent data across Universal Health Services' suite of digital products, thereby reducing code redundancy and preventing software bugs.
 All healthcare verticals, locations, general medical education consortiums, healthcare provider profiles and service integrations are managed from one universal resource.
 This massive project evolved from a single Proof-of-Concept; a Sanity solution defined to be a limited use case and test bed.
 The current, more comprehensive version continues to be refined as it is integrated into new projects.
 The platform now powers web sites across all healthcare verticals with a custom WordPress plugin and Drupal module.
 An application programming interface (API) allows the Uni-Dir to manage internal (UHS corporate) and external service integrations."
   - project: 'Campaign Landing Page Platform'
     id: 'clpp'